CJSCommonPlatform/annotation-validator-maven-plugin/README.md

 # Annotation Validator Maven Plugin

+---
+## Deprecated

+_**This project has moved to be a sub-project of [Framework Libraries](https://github.com/CJSCommonPlatform/framework-libraries) and is located [here](https://github.com/CJSCommonPlatform/framework-libraries/blob/master/annotation-validator/README.md)**_

+_**Pull requests against this project have been disabled.
+Please contact one of the project owners for emergency bug fixes on this version**_

+---

 This project contains a plugin for validating annotations.
 Currently, it has two purposes (and they are optionally controlled):